-National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters Department, p Industrial A Property (a Registrations A Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR 'Prokuratur Persons holding the titles ' Avukat ' or ' Prokuratur Legali ', are entitled to act as legal practitioners before the national industrial property office pursuant to Maltese law, and consequently entitled to act before the EUIPO in trade mark and design matters.
-(Malta) Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) i professjonali' a. who has acted before the at least 5 years, or b. who is exempt from the as they are in possession qualification officially recogn with the regulations laid dow Any person, with a legal banotaries, may act before the Property Office.
-In order for entitled to act as a profess before the EUIPO, the person 5 years' experience before the Representation is open to anybody a. who has acted before the national office for at least 5 years, or b. who is exempt from the 5-year requirement as they are in possession of a professional qualification officially recognised in accordance with the regulations laid down by that State Any person, with a legal background including notaries, may act before the Maltese Intellectual Property Office.
+National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters Commerce Department, Industrial Property Registrations Directorate Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR 'Prokuratur Persons holding the titles 'Avukat' or 'Prokuratur Legali', are entitled to act as legal practitioners before the national industrial property office pursuant to Maltese law, and consequently entitled to act before the EUIPO in trade mark and design matters.
+(Malta) Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'rappreżentant i professjonali' Representation is open to anybody a. who has acted before the national office for at least 5 years, or b. who is exempt from the 5-year requirement as they are in possession of a professional qualification officially recognised in accordance with the regulations laid down by that State Any person, with a legal background including notaries, may act before the Maltese Intellectual Property Office.
 In order for this person to be entitled to act as a professional representative before the EUIPO, the person must have at least 5 years' experience before the Maltese Intellectual Property Office.
 (Option a).

-National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters NIPO - Norwegian Industrial Property Office (Norway) Legal practitioner Article 120(1) ( a) EUTMR / Article 78(1)(a) CDR 'Advokat' and 'Advokatfullm ektig' 'Advokatfullmektig' , a lawyer admitted to the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to the laws of Norway, and consequently entitled to act before the EUIPO in trade mark and design matters.
+National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters NIPO - Norwegian Industrial Property Office (Norway) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR 'Advokat' and 'Advokatfullm ektig' Persons holding the titles 'Advokat' and 'Advokatfullmektig', a lawyer admitted to the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to the laws of Norway, and consequently entitled to act before the EUIPO in trade mark and design matters.
 Furthermore, if the legal practitioner acts as an attorney-at-law no power of attorney is necessary.
-However, if the legal practitioner acts as an employee of a company a power of attorney is necessary, even if the employee is an attorney-at- law.
-Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) Representation is open to anybody a. who has acted before the national office for at least 5 years, or b. who is exempt from the 5-year requirement as they are in possession of a professional qualification officially recognised in accordance with the regulations laid down by that State CDR) Any person may act before the Norwegian Intellectual Property Office.
+However, if the legal practitioner acts as an employee of a company a power of attorney is necessary, even if the employee is an attorney-at-law.
+Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 30 Representation is open to anybody a. who has acted before the national office for at least 5 years, or b. who is exempt from the 5-year requirement as they are in possession of a professional qualification officially recognised in accordance with the regulations laid down by that State Any person may act before the Norwegian Intellectual Property Office.
 In order for this person to represent in trade mark matters before the EUIPO, the person must have at least 5 years' experience before the Norwegian Intellectual Property Office.
 (Option a).
-1